Actinium-project/acmcore-wallet/README.md

 # Check your balance
 wallet balance

 # Spend coins.
-Amount can be specified in btc, bit or sat (default)
+Amount can be specified in acm, bit or sat (default)
 wallet send 1xxxxx 1000bit "1000 bits to mother"
   * Tx created: ID 01425517364314b9ac6017-e97d-46d5-a12a-9d4e5550abef [pending]
     RequiredSignatures: 2

-# You can use 1000bit or 0.0001btc or 100000sat.
-(Set BIT_UNIT to btc/sat/bit to select output unit).
+# You can use 1000bit or 0.0001acm or 100000sat.
+(Set BIT_UNIT to acm/sat/bit to select output unit).

 It is also possible to use Payment Protocol or BIP21.
 Examples:

-wallet send 'bitcoin:?r=https://bitpay.com/i/8rR7ydnLfQGqnRW1mqvXxJ'
+wallet send 'actinium:?r=https://bitpay.com/i/8rR7ydnLfQGqnRW1mqvXxJ'
-wallet send 'bitcoin:1N4zjmp1ojRborDiAu62MyCpaz9wjhPLM?amount=1'
+wallet send 'actinium:1N4zjmp1ojRborDiAu62MyCpaz9wjhPLM?amount=1'